RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 **Ligand coordinate-file**

-The ligand in an X-ray structure is unlikely to contain H-atoms but we need them in order to create a reliable forcefield that can be used in MD simulations.
+The ligand in an X-ray structure is unlikely to contain H-atoms but we need them in order to create a realistic forcefield model, that can be used in MD simulations.
 We need to create a separate coordinate file for the ligand that contains all the hydrogen atoms and has a sensible internal geometry.
-This can be done in a visualization program such as Chemcraft or Avogadro.
+This can be done in a molecular-builder program such as Chemcraft or Avogadro.
-Here we recommend simply creating XYZ-file that has an acceptable initial geometry (ideally DFT-optimized from e.g. ORCA) to be used for the next step.
+Once the ligand is complete, we recommend creating a basic XYZ-file that should have an acceptable initial geometry.
+To make sure the structure is sensible we can run a simple geometry optimization.

-Since the benzamidine ligand likely exists as a protonated bound cation in the protein-ligand complex we will model it as such: 2 H-atoms on each nitrogen and a total charge of +1.
+Since the benzamidine ligand likely exists as a protonated bound cation in the protein-ligand complex we will model it as such:
+2 H-atoms on each nitrogen and a total charge of +1.

 .. code-block:: python